 When you receive your letter it will tell you the time and date when you will receive a phone call to schedule your lung health check appointment.
 If this is convenient there is no need for you to take any action, however, if you wish to rearrange the time or date there will be a number to call to enable you to do this.
 The initial call takes about 10 minutes, during which you will be asked if you would like a lung health check and an appointment will be made for you at a time to suit you.

 - It is free

-- Discuss any concerns about your lung health with a professional
+- Any concerns can be discussed about your lung health with a professional

 - If you are a current smoker and would like to stop advice and assistance on how to quit are available.